At what point does a child's

 turn into an indicator of future violence, aggression, and hate?

-When children consistently demonstrate behaviors, such as intense anger, frequent loss of temper, extreme irritability, impulsiveness, and frustration, it should be taken seriously and not dismissed as a "phase they will outgrow."
-This complex and troubling issue needs to be examined and understood by parents, teachers, caregivers, employees, and other adults.
+When children consistently demonstrate behaviors, such as intense anger, frequent loss of temper, extreme irritability, impulsiveness, and frustration, it should be taken seriously and not dismissed as a phase.
+This complex and troubling issue needs to be examined and understood by parents, teachers, and other caregivers.

 Something was different about Blake.
 Bedtime, mealtime, play time, it didn't matter.
 Everything turned into an episode.